jaehughes/IDPDocs/docs/assesment.md

 Design acceptance is documentation that must be produced by teams, and is marked as pass/fail.
 Teams are free to test and develop hardware/software before they gain design acceptance, however, where possible no fully permanent manufacturing should be made before design acceptance.
 We encourage teams to get design acceptance as early as possible.

+**These should be professional standard, well laid out diagrams.
+Take some care when making these to make them of a high quality.
+Consider how they are presented.
+They should be of a high enough quality to give to another engineering to enable them to make your robot systems.**

 *We ask for the final design acceptance to be printed out such that you have it to hand when working on your robots, but it may be useful to first ask for feedback on an electronic copy between printing all documents.*

 **Software/Overall Design Acceptance**

 For software design acceptance we want to see an overall system diagram, to show how the entire system will integrate together.  **This will require input from all sub-teams.**  Additionally, we require details of the strategy/algorithms that will be used - this could be pictorial/flow-chart or another method of representing the overall approach and strategy.
 The DA document should be sufficiently detailed for a programmer to be able to finish the project for you (and perhaps not needing to consult the electrical subteam) - i.e. pins/ports defined, LEDs details specified, strategy described.
 Specifically we require:

 * **System Diagram.**  This should include the physical connections between the Arduino (including pin numbers) and the sensors, any serial connections between the Arduino and PC and information as to how mines detection will be shown (e.g. LEDs) and how the position will be identified.
 A drawing or photograph of a model of the robot should be included which has labels to show the key parts and how sensors/actuators are mounted.
+Make sure you have:
+    * Pin numbers of connections between Arduino and external electronics
+    * Details of information passing over serial
+    * Details of any processing performed on the PC
+    * Location of where the sensors are on the robot

-* **Code Structure & Algorithmns.** The overall strategy and algorithms which are used should be detailed, which could be showed in a diagram, this should such sufficient to convey your approach (i.e. around a maximum of 10 boxes and units, UML is not required).
+* **Code Structure & Algorithms.** The overall strategy and algorithms which are used should be detailed, this could be showed in a diagram.
+This should such sufficient to convey your approach (i.e. around a maximum of 10 boxes and units, UML is not required).
 Additionally information about code structure should be given which includes: list of function prototypes, which source files the different functions will go into (showing code organisation/modularisation), where relevant any details of object types created.
-Include consideration of disaster recovery.
+Include consideration of disaster recovery approaches.
+Make sure you have:
+    * List of different source files (including those running on a PC or on the microcontroller)
+    * List of key function prototypes within the different source files (details of any code organisation/modularisation)
+    * Details of any object types created (where relevant)

 In addition to this document the marker will review have all the code you have developed so far.
 It will be useful to have a sample of your current code (e.g. that developed in the initial testing stage) that could be looked over by a marker.